 We offer free compost bins to local schools and community groups.
-If you would like to apply for one, please get in touch with the Recycling team.
+If you would like to apply for one, please contact the Recycling team.

-Please note: this is limited to four bins per group.
+Please note: this is limited to two bins per group.

 Composting involves putting certain types of food, garden and recycling waste into a special container to rot.